 Goldman sees broad-based dollar weakness and recommended shorting the greenback against the Mexican peso, South African rand and Indian rupee.
 It is also advised buying the euro, along with both Canadian and Australian dollars against the US dollar.

-The dollar is going to fall through the floor and inflation is going to ravish the United States.
+In effect, the government is trying to replace the economy with a money printing press.
+If this continues, at some point the dollar is going to fall through the floor and inflation is going to ravish the United States.
 What’s about to happen is that the world is going to go off the dollar standard and go back to the gold standard.
-That is where we are headed.”
+That is where we are headed.

 Keep in mind, dollar weakness is also bullish for both gold and silver.